altera-fpga/agilex5e-ed-gsrd/a5ed065a-premium-devkit-oobe/baseline-a55-vds/README.md

 # HPS Baseline-A55 System Example Design with HPS Expansion Board for Agilex 5 FPGA E-Series 065A Premium Development Kit

-HPS Baseline-A55 System Example Design for Agilex 5 FPGA E-Series 065A Premium Development Kit with Out of Box Experience (OOBE) daughter card, which is also known as HPS Enablement Expansion Board.
+HPS Baseline-A55 System Example Design for Agilex 5 FPGA E-Series 065A Premium Development Kit with Out of Box Experience (OOBE) daughter card, also known as HPS Enablement Expansion Board.

 ## Description

-<p>Agilex 5 GHRD is a reference design for Altera Agilex 5 System On Chip (SoC) FPGA.
+<p>The HPS Baseline-A55 System Example Design (formerly GHRD) for Altera Agilex 5 System On Chip (SoC) FPGA.

-</p><p>The GHRD is part of the Golden System Reference Design (GSRD), which provides a complete solution, including exercising soft IP in the fabric, booting to U-Boot, then Linux, and running sample Linux applications.\n
+</p><p>The HPS Baseline-A55 System Example Design is part of a complete solution (formerly GSRD) that exercises soft IP in the fabric, boots to U-Boot, then Linux, and runs sample Linux applications.\n
-Refer to the <a href=\"https://altera-fpga.github.io/latest/embedded-designs/agilex-5/e-series/premium/gsrd/ug-gsrd-agx5e-premium/">Agilex 5 E-Series Premium Development Kit GSRD</a> for information about GSRD.
+Refer to the <a href=\"https://altera-fpga.github.io/latest/embedded-designs/agilex-5/e-series/premium/gsrd/ug-gsrd-agx5e-premium/">Agilex 5 E-Series Premium Development Kit GSRD</a> for information about this design.

-Starting with Intel® FPGA Design Suite 26.1, the Agilex™ 5 HPS Golden Hardware Reference Design (GHRD) has been upgraded to use the Visual Designer Studio (VDS) flow.
+Starting with Intel® FPGA Design Suite 26.1, the HPS Baseline-A55 System Example Design has been upgraded to use the Visual Designer Studio (VDS) flow.
 This repository contains the VDS-based implementation of the HPS Baseline‑A55 System Example Design, maintaining functional equivalence with earlier GHRD releases while adopting the VDS system design methodology.

 Visual Designer Studio is a next‑generation system design environment integrated directly into Quartus® Prime Pro Edition.
 It simplifies the creation of complex systems through an intuitive drag‑and‑drop interface and intelligent connectivity automation, enabling faster IP integration, system assembly, and seamless RTL integration.